‘Delusional’ Valerie Jarrett Says President Obama ‘Didn’t Have Scandals,’ Republicans React

 — TheBlaze (@theblaze) January 2, 2017

-Jumping at the chance to respond to both the President and to Valerie Jarrett, the conservative Judicial Watch called the assessment “delusional.”
+Jumping at the chance to respond to both the president and to Valerie Jarrett, the conservative Judicial Watch called the assessment “delusional.”

 Judicial Watch President Tom Fitton told the New York Post the Obama administration “has a scandal rap sheet longer than my arm.
 Between just the IRS abuses, Benghazi, and the Hillary Clinton scandals, this administration was even more corrupt than Nixon’s.”

-Fox News, often blamed for having a conservative slant by Valerie Jarrett and the President, named nine “scandals” on a recent episode of Fox & Friends.
+Fox News, often blamed for having a conservative slant by Valerie Jarrett and the president, named nine “scandals” on a recent episode of Fox & Friends.
 Those included the following.

 “Operation Fast & Furious, the unsuccessful “gun walking” program that resulted in the murder of U.S. Border Patrol Agent Brian Terry in December 2010;

-the DOJ seizing journalists’ records;
+“the DOJ seizing journalists’ records;

-ransom payments for Iranian hostages;
+“ransom payments for Iranian hostages;

-the Bowe Bergdahl prisoner swap in which the U.S. received back an alleged deserter in exchange for five high-terror risk prisoners;
+“the Bowe Bergdahl prisoner swap in which the U.S. received back an alleged deserter in exchange for five high-terror risk prisoners;

-the Secret Service scandal; and
+“the Secret Service scandal; and

-the Clinton email scandal.”
+“the Clinton email scandal.”

 One online commenter added critical delays and mismanagement at the Department of Veterans Affairs (VA) to “make it 10.”